 Approximately 120 days of teaching placement.* This includes a short period of placement in primary schools (typically four days in length).

-Five to seven one-to-one tutorials sessions across the year.
+- A number of one-to- one tutorials totalling five to seven sessions across the year.

 Two visits from a tutor whilst on placement to observe lessons and monitor progress.